 El Jem was formerly the Roman town of Thysdrus, one of the most important towns in North Africa after Carthage.

-The Coliseum of El Jem is 148 m long, 122 wide and 36 m high and has been used for 2 centuries.
-Underneath the arena run two passageways.
-This was the place where animals, prisoners and gladiators were kept.
-Its capacity of 35000 spectators and its imposing size unquestionably ranks it among the largest amphitheatres in the world.
-This building dating from the third century, illustrates the greatness of the Roman Empire.
+The Coliseum of El Jem has a length of 148 m, a width of 122 m and a height of 36 m high.
+Underneath the arena run two passageways, this was the place where animals, prisoners and gladiators were kept.
+Its capacity of 35000 spectators and its imposing size unquestionably ranks it among the largest amphitheaters in the world.
+This building dating from the 3 centuries, illustrates the greatness of the Roman Empire.

 The colosseum is great, almost as big as the one of Rome, and in better condition.